zumgolde/jekyll-multilingual/Readme.md

-# Basic Skeleton for Small Web Projects
+# Jekyll Skeleton for Small Web Projects
 integrates the following plugins

     https://github.com/toshimaru/jekyll-toc A liquid filter plugin for Jekyll which generates a table of contents.